 Expungement, also known as expunction, is a court order that erases an individual’s legal record associated with a criminal conviction or an arrest in essence.
 In actuality, the arrest and conviction records are sealed away from public view.
 Expungement laws vary from state to state and can even vary from county to county.
-Expunging arrests and conviction records empowers individuals to legally deny of being convicted or arrested when questioned by an employer or a landlord.
+Expunging arrests and conviction records empowers individuals to legally deny being convicted or arrested when questioned by an employer or a landlord.

-Record sealing and expungement differ from each other in the sense that the former case, the criminal record exists both in the physical and legal sense.
+Record sealing and expungement differ from each other because in the former case, the criminal record exists both in the physical and legal sense.
 In the case of expungement, the record of the arrest or criminal charge is deleted completely.
 For instance, it is a typical procedure to seal juvenile criminal proceedings once an individual turns 18.
 However, these records can still be accessed using court orders.
 Expunging these records means they cannot be accessed even through court orders.

 Expunging conviction records is rarely allowed by the law.
 The option for expungement is only available in cases where the criminal proceedings were dismissed or where the proceedings ended in some form of a deferred disposition.
-On the other hand, a pardon is granted to an individual who convicted or adjudged guilty of a crime.
+On the other hand, a pardon is granted to an individual convicted or adjudged guilty of a crime.
 A pardon results in the forgiveness of a person for an offense and cancels any remaining punishment.

 An individual’s criminal records continue to remain in the public view after a pardon is granted.
 Some states and jurisdictions allow pardoned individuals to file for expungement.
 Besides this, the authority to grant a pardon lies in the hands of the President for federal crimes and state governors for state-level criminal offenses.
-The authority of ordering the expungement of criminal records lies in the hands of the judges.
+The power of ordering the expungement of criminal records lies in the hands of the judges.

 The eligibility for expungement varies widely from state to state.
 Some states only allow expungement of records that were dismissed before the entry of a plea.
 Some states also allow for the expungement after an individual has been convicted.
-But expungement is only allowed for minor convictions such as misdemeanors or minor infractions.
+But expungement is only permitted for minor convictions such as misdemeanors or minor infractions.
 Serious felonies are rarely eligible for expungement.

 The eligibility criteria for getting criminal records expunged depends on the following factors: